 Applicants Focus Group

-This group was set up to advise FC England on the management and development of grant schemes, regulations and regulations administration systems in England, as well as advising on regional partnerships and cooperation with the private sector, and on assessing the implications of governmental and EU-led practice changes and policy for the forestry and woodland management sector.
+This group was set up to advise Forestry Commission England on the management and development of grant schemes, regulations and regulations administration systems in England, as well as advising on regional partnerships and cooperation with the private sector, and on assessing the implications of governmental and EU-led practice changes and policy for the forestry and woodland management sector.

 ICF representative: Neville Elstone MICFor